Thousands of furnished rentals to book online

 A great choice for students or young professionals, who enjoy living in a co-living habitat, is a flatshare.
 A student residence in Milan will come with a kitchen and bathroom.
 The kitchen and bathroom area will be communal; however, some shared houses have extras such as an communal lounge or garden.
 Typically shared homes will come fitted with furniture and basic household items.

-Renting an apartment to yourself could be pricey, albeit this is a great option for friends or couples who can split the cost.
+Renting an apartment to yourself could be pricey, albeit this is a great choice for people who are willing to split costs.
 Student apartments in Milan can range in size from studios to luxurious villa apartments!

 Student rooms in Milan promote a co-living environment.
-A furnished student room will typically consist of a bed and a desk.
 Usually there will be a shared bathroom or kitchen area; some however will have private en-suite.

 The Universities in Milan are some of the best in Italy and Europe.
 Studying nearby to your University is important, being able to enjoy your studies is also as important.
 Thinking about where to live is thus essential.
 You must look at proximity and your public transport routes.
 Check your travel time as opposed to distance, as traffic can cause delays.
 Neighbourhoods to look at for students are Porta Venezia.
 It is right by the Polytechnic University campus and it is a diverse neighborhood.
 Porta Venezia has the longest shopping street in Milan named ‘Corso Buenos Aires’; this where all the locals go to shop.
 Further outside of the city centre is the Navigli district and the Navigli canals.
 This is where the hipster scene is and where the students and young professionals live.
 The Garibaldi district is a mix of old meets new, with contemporary and traditional attractions.
 Even further outside the city is the University of Biocca and is commutable into Milans city centre.
 You should look locally to the university in the Biocca District.
 Or perhaps try the city centre, if you are willing to travel to university.